StarKRE22/Atomic/Docs/Elements/Signals/Subscription.md

 ```

+Using the [AddTo](../Utils/Extensions.md#addtoidisposable-disposablecomposite) extension method ties each subscription
-This pattern ensures that all subscriptions are automatically cleaned up when the object is destroyed, preventing memory
+to a composite disposable for easy lifecycle management.
+This pattern ensures that all subscriptions are automatically
+cleaned up when the object is destroyed, preventing memory
 leaks or lingering event handlers.

-> [!NOTE]
-> Using the [AddTo](../Utils/Extensions.md#addtoidisposable-disposablecomposite) extension method ties each subscription
-> to a composite disposable for easy lifecycle management.